-"SCD Security Standards" [Deleted]
+"SCD Security Standards" [Deleted] Deleted effective 16 12 21

 "SCM" means a Security Control Module sometimes referred to as a Hardware Security Module (HSM).

 "Secretary" is defined in the IAC Regulations and means a person appointed by the Chief Executive Officer to perform the duties of secretary of the IAF under Regulation 7.14.